 A prerequisite of the master AI is that you have programming skills.
 This test is developed for checking whether you have the right level of programming skills.
 This test is obligatory if you do not have an Artificial Intelligence or Computer Science Bachelor's degree.
 You have to pass this test for entering our master program.
 If needed, we recommend using this book as a reference point, and this (online) course.

 Under specific circumstances students who do not have a background in AI or computer science may also be admissible.
-Students with other diplomas, University or University of Applied Science, who are kindly invited to contact us if interested in following a Premaster's programme at our Department.
+Students with other diplomas, both from a research university or a university of applied sciences (HBO), are kindly invited to contact the AI department (for the email address, see below) if interested in following a pre-master's programme at our department.

-In general, the premaster's programme Artificial Intelligence (AI) is intended for students with a University of Applied Sciences degree in an AI-related direction that does not provide direct access to the Master's programme AI.
-For further information regarding procedures on composing the Pre-Masters' programme for Dutch University of Applied Sciences graduates see also this page (Dutch).
+In general, the pre-master's programme Artificial Intelligence (AI) is intended for students with a University of Applied Sciences degree in an AI-related direction that does not provide direct access to the Master's programme AI.
+For further information regarding procedures on composing the pre-master's programme for Dutch University of Applied Sciences graduates see also this page.

 General language proficiency requirements